-If the eight days of Chanukah parallel the first eight days of Adam’s holiday, then his complete, sixteen day holiday ends on the Tenth of Tevet.
+If the eight days of Chanukah parallel the first eight days of Adam’s holiday, then this complete, sixteen-day holiday ends on the Tenth of Tevet.
 Here, the connection to the universal horizon of the Torah is the most obvious.
 The Tenth of Tevet is the holiday of Adam, father of all humanity.
 It was inherited by his descendants and is celebrated throughout the world.

 But before we mourn the finality of Judaism’s loss of universalism, let us remember the words of the prophets who say that all four fast days connected to the Temple will become celebrations:

-Thus says God of hosts: The fast of the fourth month, and the fast of the fifth, and the fast of the seventh, and the fast of the tenth, shall be to the house of Judah joy and gladness, and good festivals; therefore love truth and peace.
+Thus says the God of Hosts: The fast of the fourth month, and the fast of the fifth, and the fast of the seventh, and the fast of the tenth, shall be to the house of Judah joy and gladness, and good festivals; therefore, love truth and peace.

 How will the future holiday of the Tenth of Tevet look?
 How will it be celebrated?
 We have no sure way to know, of course, for we do not have prophets to tell us what the future holds.
 But we can propose a Jewish agenda that will be decided upon by the generations of the future.
 Certainly, we can do this regarding the spiritual level, the level of consciousness and contemplation:

-Another tradition as to what we can anticipate at the End of Days helps us to weave this dream.
-In the future, the House of Hillel (or their spiritual descendants) will accede to the House of Shamai and Jewish law will be determined according to the rulings of the House of Shamai.
+Another tradition as to what we can anticipate at the End of Days helps us weave this dream.
+In the future, the House of Hillel (or their spiritual descendants) will accede to the Academy of Shamai and Jewish law will be determined according to the rulings of the Academy of Shamai.

-The Beit Hillel approach corresponds to the first eight days of Adam’s holiday, when the darkness increases and must be balanced by the addition of light.
-And the Beit Shamai approach corresponds to the last eight days of Adam’s holiday, in which the light increases and needs to be balanced less.
-If we connect this to the tradition that in the future, the law will be decided according to the House of Shamai, we can actually apply both approaches consecutively: Immediately after the eight days of Chanukah when we add a candle each day, we will continue to light candles for another eight days – this time subtracting a candle a day, according to the ruling of the House of Shamai.
+The Academy of Hillel’s approach corresponds to the first eight days of Adam’s holiday, when the darkness increases and must be balanced by the addition of light.
+And the Academy of Shamai’s approach corresponds to the last eight days of Adam’s holiday, in which the light increases and needs to be balanced less.
+If we connect this to the tradition that in the future, the law will be decided according to the Academy of Shamai, we can actually apply both approaches consecutively: Immediately after the eight days of Chanukah when we add a candle each day, we will continue to light candles for another eight days – this time subtracting a candle a day, according to the ruling of the House of Shamai.
 Chanukah will be a holiday of increasing light and decreasing light, coming full circle from the first day to the last day, when just one candle will be lit.

-Employing the ruling of the House of Shamai to attach Chanukah to the Tenth of Tevet is even more fitting than it may first seem: The reason that the House of Shamai gives for ruling that we must subtract a candle a day is that the candles must correspond to the number of oxen sacrificed on the holiday of Sukkot: On Sukkot, one sacrificial ox was subtracted per day: (13 oxen were sacrificed on the first day, 12 on the second day, etc. until 7 oxen were sacrificed on the seventh day.
+Employing the ruling of the Academy of Shamai to attach Chanukah to the Tenth of Tevet is even more fitting than it may first seem: The reason that the Academy of Shamai gives for ruling that we must subtract a candle a day is that the candles must correspond to the number of oxen sacrificed on the holiday of Sukkot: On Sukkot, one sacrificial ox was subtracted per day: (13 oxen were sacrificed on the first day, 12 on the second day, etc. until 7 oxen were sacrificed on the seventh day.
 In all, 70 oxen were sacrificed).
-The 70 oxen were sacrificed to atone for the seventy nations of the world and their number decreases in order to minimize their negative components.
-This precisely corresponds to the idea of the bridge between Chanukah and the Tenth of Tevet by means of a decreasing number of Chanukah candles – a symbol of the rectification of world culture, which allows for its fertile meeting with Judaism.
+The 70 oxen were sacrificed to atone for the seventy nations of the world and their number decreases to minimize their negative components.
+This precisely corresponds to the idea of the bridge between Chanukah and the Tenth of Tevet by means of a decreasing number of Chanukah candles—a symbol of the rectification of world culture, which allows for its fertile meeting with Judaism.